 Garlic stores well in a cool dry place – uncovered.

-Ginger root is one of the main three seasonings in Indian cooking.
+Ginger root is one of the main three seasonings in Indian Food cooking.
 The others are garlic and onions so make sure you have them on hand.
 Powdered ginger can be substituted if necessary.
 One tablespoon of fresh grated ginger equals one teaspoon of powdered ginger.
 Fresh is always best.

 My mother taught me to peel ginger.
 Use a spoon to scrape off the outer skin.
 This works mug better than potato peelers and there is a lot less waste than using a knife.